LuisMartinezM98/rock-pape-scissors/README.md

-# Rock pape scissors game
+# Rock paper scissors game

 ## To deploy the app: